ten-protocol/go-ten/design/fast_finality.md

 * Finality
   * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in less than two seconds
   * There is an eventual transaction *hard* finality (finality guaranteed by the L1)
+  * The sequencer achieves hard finality on the agreed cadence
+  * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions (e.g. to perform front-running)
+* Censorship resistance
+  * There is an "inbox" allowing nodes to force the inclusion of transactions on the L1
+  * The sequencer must distribute all light batches to all nodes
 * Cost
   * L1 transaction costs can be driven arbitrarily low, at the expense of extending the hard-finality window
 * User/dev experience
   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
 * Operations
   * The sequencer is highly available
-* Security
-  * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions (e.g. to perform front-running)

 ## Assumptions